minghsu0107/go-random-chat/README.md

 - Responsive web design.

 ### System architecture
-In a microservice architecture, each service holds its own data within a dedicated database and will never share states with others via database.
-Even though we use the same Redis for multiple services, we are sure that they will not conflict with each other as we have prefixed their Redis cache keys respectively.
+In a microservice architecture, each service holds its own data within a dedicated database and will not share database with each other.
+Even though we use the same Redis for multiple services, we are sure that they will not conflict with each other as we have prefixed their Redis cache keys.

 <img width="807" alt="image" src="https://user-images.githubusercontent.com/50090692/160285139-81fc63ad-76ef-41a7-8b33-c67f633f738d.png">